 - Cooking: Cooking nettles neutralizes their sting.
 Use them in soups, teas, or as a spinach substitute.

-- Preserving: Nettles can be dried for tea or frozen for later use in recipes.
+- Preserving: Dry nettles for tea or freeze them for later use in free food recipes.

 Sweet Violet